kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

   files being held open.
 * Primary: this will not interfere with the more common user and group quotas.
-* Stretch: enforce limits on per-volume storage consumption by using enforced project quotas.
-Each volume would be given an enforced quota of the total ephemeral storage limit of the pod.  _This will only be done if a mechanism is devised to allow quota enforcement on container writable layers; enforcement on emptydir volumes without such on writable layers does not restrict the user._  If we cannot do this, enforcing quotas will either be disabled or enabled by an optional feature gate that is disabled by default.

 ### Non-Goals